Make Parenting A Pleasure (MPAP), Second Edition

 Make Parenting A Pleasure (MPAP), Second Edition directly provides services to parents/caregivers and addresses the following:

 - Highly stressed families at risk for abuse and neglect, teen parent, poverty, unemployed or underemployed, struggling with addiction, homeless, immigrant isolated by language and culture, and life circumstances that increase risk for abuse and neglect and their children at risk for school failure

 - Community Agency

-Make Parenting a Pleasure (MPAP) includes a homework component:
+Make Parenting A Pleasure (MPAP), Second Edition includes a homework component: